 Are You Making Some of the Worst Employer Interview Mistakes?

-Hiring techniques have not improved much in the last 25 years while I’ve been a recruiter, certainly not to keep pace with other aspects of business that have grown and improved exponentially.
+Hiring techniques have not improved much in the last 25 years, certainly not to keep pace with other aspects of business that have grown and improved exponentially.
 One of the most challenging aspects of the hiring process is the interview itself.
 Many interviewers really don’t find out much about a candidate’s capability, because they don’t know how.
 Here are some of the most common mistakes made by interviewers, and some suggested solutions.

 No Structure: “Tell me about yourself” is NOT an exciting first question.
 [Put together a structured interview that finds out exactly what you need to know about the candidate.]